-- (a) The number of Common Shares reserved that are available to be issued from time to time pursuant to outstanding Bonus Awards granted and outstanding under the Plan shall not exceed 19,100,000 Common Shares less the aggregate number of Common Shares reserved for issuance from time to time under the Other Incentive Plan. - (b) If any Bonus Award granted under this Plan shall expire, terminate or be cancelled for any reason without payment, any Common Shares that were reserved hereunder shall be available for the purposes of the granting of further Bonus Awards under this Plan. - (c) Once the Award Value of a Bonus Award is settled by PetroShale in accordance with this Plan, the Common Shares reserved for issuance under such settled Bonus Award (whether the Bonus Award is settled in cash, Common Shares purchased on the market or Common Shares from treasury) shall not be available for the purposes of further Bonus Awards under the Plan. - (d) Bonus Awards may be granted in excess of the limits set forth in this Section 5 provided that prior to the receipt of shareholder approval as set out in Section 9 such Bonus Awards may not be paid until such approval has been received. - (e) For purposes of the calculations in this section, it shall be assumed that all issued and outstanding Bonus Awards are to be paid by the issuance of Common Shares from treasury, notwithstanding PetroShale's right pursuant to Section 6 hereof to settle the Award Value underlying Bonus Awards in cash or by purchasing Common Shares on the open market.
+- (a) The number of Common Shares reserved that are available to be issued from time to time pursuant to outstanding Bonus Awards granted and outstanding under the Plan shall not exceed the number of Common Shares equal to 10% of the Total Common Shares, less the aggregate number of Common Shares reserved for issuance from time to time under all other Security Based Compensation Arrangements. - (b) Any increase in the Total Common Shares will result in an increase in the available number of Common Shares that are available to be issued under the Plan and any issuance of Common Shares pursuant to Bonus Awards will make new grants available under the Plan. - (c) If any Bonus Award granted under this Plan shall expire, terminate or be cancelled for any reason without payment, any Common Shares that were reserved hereunder shall be available for the purposes of the granting of further Bonus Awards under this Plan. - (d) Bonus Awards may be granted in excess of the limits set forth in this Section 5 provided that prior to the receipt of shareholder approval as set out in Section 9 such Bonus Awards may not be paid until such approval has been received.

+(e) For purposes of the calculations in this section, it shall be assumed that all issued and outstanding Bonus Awards are to be paid by the issuance of Common Shares from treasury, notwithstanding PetroShale's right pursuant to Section 6 hereof to settle the Award Value underlying Bonus Awards in cash or by purchasing Common Shares on the open market.
 In addition, for purposes of monitoring compliance with the limitations set out in this Section 5, a Performance Award Payout Multiplier of 1.0 will be assumed for any Performance Awards.